penn-cnt/DSOSD/README.md

-# stim-seizures
+# Neural Dynamic Divergence (NDD)
-Analyzing the seizures and stimulations of patients in the UPenn EMU
+Package for implementing an NDD model to detect seizure onset and spread in a variety of clinical and research settings.